MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-107.md

 ---
 title: Customer - Order Summary (report)
-description: Analyse your nonshipped orders in order to understand your expected sales volume.
+description: Analyze your nonshipped orders in order to understand your expected sales volume.
 Assists you to forecast your expected monthly sales revenue.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf